ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/ParameterID_structs.rst

 ==============================

 This struct is used to communicate with the ParameterID object.
 It is therefore intended as the data-out- and -input of the ParameterID.
-The ParameterID will check for updated config-values during runtime and adjust itself accordingly.
+The ParameterID will check for updated config values during runtime and adjust itself accordingly.
-During each step of the ParameterID the members of each output-struct are automatically updated to the latest values.
+During each step of the ParameterID, the members of each output struct are automatically updated to the latest values.
-In order to safe execution time the output-structs of the ``ID-states`` are realized as pointers, since some ``ID-states`` have large arrays as part of their output-struct.
+In order to save execution time, the output structs of the ``ID-states`` are realized as pointers since some ``ID-states`` have large arrays as part of their output struct.
 Using ``memcpy`` is therefore not performant enough.

 .. doxygenstruct:: uz_ParameterID_Data_t